Data Auctions for Retrieval Augmented Generation: Experiments

 For all three datasets, we set $\Lambda = \{0, 0.1, \cdots, 0.9\}$ and then each buyer's type $\theta_i$ where $i \in [m]$ is drawn independently and uniformly from $\Lambda$.
 In addition, we generate $r_{ij} = \alpha_i R_{jc}$ for all $i \in [m]$ and $j \in [n]$, where $\alpha_i$'s are uniformly randomly generated coefficients within range of $[0,1]$ and $R_{jc}$ is a class dependent average distance.
 Note that $\news$ and $\cifar$ datasets come with different classes, and we assume that the $\syn$ dataset only contains a single class. $R_{jc}$ is computed by first sampling 100 random points within each class (all points for $\syn$) and then computing the average Euclidean distance among those 100 points.
 Finally, we assume $w_{ij}$ is the same for all points in the same class, which is generated uniformly randomly within the range of $[0,1]$.
 Then we normalize the randomly generated numbers such that $\sum_j w_{ij} = 1, \forall i \in [m]$.

-We compare our Algorithm \ref{alg:lp_and_round} ($\algone$) and Algorithm \ref{alg:lp_and_round_monotonic} ($\algtwo$) with the following algorithms: (1) The widely adopted greedy ($\rg$) allocation algorithm, as used in various recent works such as \citep{agarwal2024learning,bilmes2022submodularity,lehmann2001combinatorial}; (2) The optimal approximation algorithm for submodular welfare maximization without incentive constraints, termed as continuous greedy algorithm ($\cg$) that is proposed by \citet{vondrak2008optimal}.
+We compare our Algorithm \ref{alg:lp_and_round} ($\algone$) and Algorithm \ref{alg:lp_and_round_monotonic} ($\algtwo$) with the following allocation algorithms: (1) The widely adopted greedy ($\rg$) allocation algorithm, as used in various recent works such as \citep{agarwal2024learning,bilmes2022submodularity,lehmann2001combinatorial}; (2) The optimal approximation algorithm for submodular welfare maximization without incentive constraints, termed as continuous greedy algorithm ($\cg$) that is proposed by \citet{vondrak2008optimal}.
 These algorithms are widely recognized for their effectiveness in handling the complex valuations of item bundles, which directly aligns with our problem of valuing datasets in RAG tasks.
-We also remark that both $\rg$ and $\cg$ are designed for the allocation problem which assumes that the buyers' value information is public.
-Therefore, neither algorithm necessarily satisfies incentive compatibility.
+We note that both $\rg$ and $\cg$ are designed for the allocation problem under the assumption that buyers’ valuations are publicly known, achieving approximation ratios of $1/2$ and $1-1/e$, respectively \citep{agarwal2024learning,bilmes2022submodularity,lehmann2001combinatorial,vondrak2008optimal}.
+However, \textit{neither} algorithm is guaranteed to satisfy \textit{incentive compatibility}, since they rely on the assumption of public value information.
 It’s also worth mentioning that \citet{dobzinski2005approximation} proposed an incentive-compatible allocation algorithm based on matching techniques, though it was developed for a different problem setting.
 Their algorithm focuses on the scenario where the number of items is smaller than the number of buyers.
 This algorithm achieves an approximation ratio of $1/\sqrt{n}$, is monotonic, and assigns one item to one buyer.
 However, it is not suitable for our scenario, where the number of items is much larger than the number of buyers, and is therefore excluded from the comparison.

 We compare all algorithms' performance in terms of the welfare, measured as the total utility achieved by all buyers, as well as the runtime.

 First, we start by comparing the algorithms' performance on welfare.
 For $\algone$ and $\algtwo$, we run the rounding process (i.e., Lines 2-3 of Algorithm \ref{alg:lp_and_round} and Lines 4-5 of Algorithm \ref{alg:lp_and_round_monotonic}) for $150,000$ trials to get an estimation of the expected welfare.
 In addition, even though the optimal welfare of the allocation problem is NP-Hard to compute, we have the objective value from LP \eqref{opt:lp} as an upper bound on the optimal welfare.
 As a result, we compare each algorithm's approximation ratio with respect to the objective value of LP \eqref{opt:lp}.